 Paid sick leave is provided for employees to help ensure that they will not be financially burdened if unable to work due to illness.
 This policy applies to eligible Benefited Employees at the start of employment.
 Eight (8) hours of sick leave is provided for each full calendar month worked for Benefited full-time employees.
 Sick leave is pro-rated based on the hours worked for Benefited part-time employees.
 Sick leave is not earned during overtime, periods of unpaid disability, or unpaid leaves of absence.
+Non-benefited employees are not eligible for sick leave.

-Use of paid Sick Leave for Illness or Injury
+Use of Paid Sick Leave for Illness or Injury